divyanshkumarworks/IMDB_API/README.md

     "director": ""
 }
 ```
-Note:- user can provide or update any of the above data to change otherwise it adds the existing data to the table
+Note:- The user can provide or update any of the above data to change otherwise it adds the existing data to the table

 6. `GET /movies/search/...` Search for existing movies using various filters.